segmentio/segment-docs/src/connections/destinations/catalog/adjust/index.md

 To do so:
 1. Take note of the IDFA/advertisingId (you can find this in the raw view of an event in your Segment debugger)
 2. Uninstall the app from your device
-3. Delete the `IDFA`/`advertisingId` from [Adjust’s testing console](https://docs.adjust.com/en/testing-console/)
+3. Delete the `IDFA`/`advertisingId` from [Adjust's testing console](https://docs.adjust.com/en/testing-console/)
 4. Re-install the app on the device and you should now see the device register in Adjust and an `Install Attributed` triggered.

 ### Server

-Unlike the client-side option to send `Install Attributed` to Segment, the server-side option will not include device context information nor will it be sent to enabled device mode destinations.
+Unlike the Device-mode option to send `Install Attributed` to Segment, the Cloud-mode option will not include device context information nor will it be sent to enabled device mode destinations.

 If you are bundling the Segment-Adjust integration and would like attribution data sent from Adjust's servers back to Segment, you can [enable Segment as a Special Partner in Adjust](https://docs.adjust.com/en/special-partners/segment/#sending-partner-parameters-to-segment).
-Once set up, Install Attributed will be sent server-side to Segment and on to enabled server-side destinations.
+Once set up, Install Attributed will be sent to Segment, and on to enabled Cloud-mode destinations.

 Please reach out to the Adjust team at `support@adjust.com` for questions related to enabling Segment as a Adjust Special Partner.